digitalcredentials/tls-did/doc/documentation.md

 await tlsDid.connectToContract(address)
 ```

 In the next step you register the newly created [TLSDID Contract](#TLSDID-Contract) in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
-The registerContract method expects the method specific identifier, a domain, and the domain's TLS private key.
+The registerContract method expects the method specific identifier, a Fully-Qualified Domain Names (FQDN) and the FQDN's TLS private key.

 ```javascript
 //Register TLSDIDContract in the TLSDIDRegistry await tlsDid.registerContract(domain, pemKey)
 ```

-In the final step you store the domain's TLS cert chain up to, **but not including the TLS root certificate**.
-You pass the cert chain as an array of pem encoded certs and the TLS private key to the addChain method. **Note** that the domain's certificate has to be the first element of the array and all intermediate certs should follow in their logical order.
+In the final step you store the FQDN's TLS cert chain up to, **but not including the TLS root certificate**.
+You pass the cert chain as an array of pem encoded certs and the TLS private key to the addChain method. **Note** that the FQDN's certificate has to be the first element of the array and all intermediate certs should follow in their logical order.

 ```javascript
 //Exemplary cert chain